Smanar/Domoticz-deCONZ/README.md

 To restart plugin : Tab "Harware" > select the hardware "deCONZ" then clic "Update"

 ## Changelog.
+- 22/01/19 : 1.0.2 > Division by zero bug correction, adding some missing devices, and Xiaomi water leak update (thx to @stefan1957 and @AdamWeglarz)
 - 12/01/19 : 1.0.2 > Correction in the situation the user don't have a device category, for exemple, no bulbs.
 - 11/01/19 : 1.0.1 > First official version, The Xiaomi cube now use custom sensor for Rotation, it send now numeric value, so you can use it to vary a light or a volume speaker.